Qualifications: PhD in Economics

 I enjoy the feeling of progress from seeing a question somebody needs an answer to, then finding a way to answer it, and finally working in a team to deliver the result.
 The variety of projects we get at SQW ensures that this doesn’t become a routine, there’s always something new and fresh about each project.

-We’ve adapted well to remote working during the pandemic, partly because at SQW we have many cross-office projects and know how to use tech to communicate and work efficiently.
+We’ve adapted well to remote working during the pandemic and have now transitioned to a flexible ‘hybrid’ model.
+Perhaps it was relatively easy because at SQW we have many cross-office projects and know how to use tech to communicate and work efficiently.
 But probably it’s also because we made an effort to make others feel included, with online social catch-ups ‘over coffee’ to discuss work (and other things) just as you would in an office, but with no pressure to join all of them.
-I don’t know how soon we’ll be back to going to the office every day, but I do know that no matter how much time it takes SQW will remain an enjoyable place to open your laptop every working morning.
+I’m not sure whether we will ever be back to going to the office every day, but I’m confident SQW will remain an enjoyable place to open your laptop every working morning.